 Nitrile gloves.
 Gloves come in extremely handy when BBQing.
 Whether you’re prepping meat, or you’re handling hot items, I always recommend having a few different types of gloves on hand at all times.

 When dealing with the really hot stuff (cooking with wood, charcoal, or moving grill grates around), put on a pair of thick leather grill gloves.
-These are the workhorses of open fire cooking, and extremely handy to have while camping.
+These are the workhorses of open-fire cooking, and are extremely handy to have while camping.

 11. Grill Baskets